Bahman Group

-Bahman Group (Goruh-e Bahman) is an Iranian car manufacturer founded on February 5, 1953, as "Iran Gulf Company".
+Bahman Group (Goruh-e Bahman) is an Iranian car manufacturer founded on February 5, 1953, by Iranian industrialist Amanollah Sarbaz.

-In 2016, Bahman Group entered into partnerships with foreign automakers such as MAZDA, ISUZU, FAW, ZX and Great Wall.
+In 2016, Bahman Group entered into partnerships with foreign automakers such as Mazda, Isuzu, FAW, ZX Auto, and Great Wall Motor.
 They became shareholders of the Siba Motor Company after its creation in 2007.
 In 2013 Bahman Group formed a relationship with FAW Group, China's biggest automaker.

 The Bahman Group has been listed annually for many years in the Iran 100 top companies based on assessments by the Industrial Management Institute (IMI).

 Recently, Bahman Group planned further exports of motor vehicles to Afghanistan, Cambodia, Laos, Myanmar, Syria, Yemen, Cuba, El Salvador, Honduras, Nicaragua, Venezuela, post-Soviet countries, Africa.